-Our cash and cash equivalents as of December 31, 2017 consisted of cash maintained in FDIC-insured operating accounts as well as investments in money market mutual funds, commercial paper and certificates of deposit.
+Our cash and cash equivalents as of December 31, 2018 consisted of cash maintained in FDIC-insured operating accounts as well as investments in money market mutual funds and certificates of deposit.
 We also have policies requiring us to invest in high-quality issuers, limit our exposure to any individual issuer, and ensure adequate liquidity.
 Our primary exposure to market risk for our cash and cash equivalents is interest income sensitivity, which is primarily affected by changes in the general level of U.S. interest rates.
 However, we do not believe a sudden change in the interest rates for our cash and cash equivalents would have a material impact on our financial condition, results of operations or cash flows.

 We have a credit agreement that provides us with a term loan facility of \$300.0 million and a revolving credit facility of up to \$25.0 million in revolving credit loans and letters of credit.
-Borrowings under the facilities bear interest at a floating rate, which can be either a Eurodollar rate plus an applicable margin or, at our option, a base rate (defined as the highest of

-(x) the JPMorgan Chase, N.A. prime rate, (y) the federal funds effective rate, plus one-half percent (0.50%) per annum and (z) a one-month Eurodollar rate plus 1.00% per annum) plus an applicable margin.
+Borrowings under the facilities bear interest at a floating rate, which can be either a Eurodollar rate plus an applicable margin or, at our option, a base rate (defined as the highest of (x) the JPMorgan Chase, N.A. prime rate, (y) the federal funds effective rate, plus one-half percent (0.50%) per annum and (z) a one-month Eurodollar rate plus 1.00% per annum) plus an applicable margin.
 The applicable margin for borrowings under the term loan facility is 4.00% per annum for Eurodollar rate loans (subject to a 1.00% per annum interest rate floor) and 3.00% per annum for base rate loans.
 As a result of the completion of our initial public offering in December 2017, the applicable margin for borrowings under the revolving credit facility is 1.75% per annum for Eurodollar rate loans and 0.75% per annum for base rate loans, subject to reduction based on our maintaining of specified net leverage ratios.

-As of December 31, 2017, we had borrowings of \$297.0 million outstanding under the term loan facility, bearing interest at a rate of 5.69% per annum, which was based on a three-month Eurodollar rate of 1.69% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate loans.
+As of December 31, 2018, we had borrowings of \$294.0 million outstanding under the term loan facility, bearing interest at a rate of 6.52% per annum, which was based on a one-month Eurodollar rate of 2.52% per annum plus the applicable margin of 4.00% per annum for Eurodollar rate loans.
 Changes in interest rates could cause interest charges on our term loan facility to fluctuate.
-Based on the amount of borrowings outstanding as of December 31, 2017, an increase of 10%, or approximately 17 basis points, in the three-month Eurodollar rate as of December 31, 2017 would cause pre-tax decreases to our earnings and cash flows of approximately \$0.5 million per year, assuming that such rate were to remain in effect for a year.
-A decrease of 10%, or approximately \$0.5 million, assuming that such rate were to remain in effect for a year.
+Based on the amount of borrowings outstanding as of December 31, 2018, an increase of 10%, or approximately 25 basis points, in the one-month Eurodollar rate as of December 31, 2018 would cause pre-tax decreases to our earnings and cash flows of approximately \$0.7 million per year, assuming that such rate were to remain in effect for a year.
+A decrease of 10%, or approximately 25 basis points, in the one-month Eurodollar rate as of December 31, 2018 would cause pre-tax increases to our earnings and cash flows of approximately \$0.7 million, assuming that such rate were to remain in effect for a year.

-As of December 31, 2017, we were not exposed to interest rate risk under the revolving credit facility as a result of having no outstanding borrowings under the facility.
+As of December 31, 2018, we were not exposed to interest rate risk under the revolving credit facility as a result of having no outstanding borrowings under the facility.